zoogeny/zoogeny/books/story-self/08-Chapter-2-On-Daily-Rituals-draft.md

 ## Steps of the ritual

-There are four basic steps to the rituals I keep during the day: eat, clean, pray, work.
+There are four basic steps to the rituals I keep during the day: eat, clean, pray, and work.

-Eating is a reminder that diet is a significant factor in my energy levels during the day and my overall health.
-Cleaning promotes hygiene and decreases the likelihood of illness and infections.
-Praying reminds me to take time to feel gratitude and to plan my time with conscious effort.
-Working is the process of getting the tasks I have planned to completion.
+Eating is a reminder that diet is a significant factor in my overall health and my energy levels during the day.
+Cleaning promotes hygiene and declutters my environments.
+Praying reminds me to feel gratitude and to plan my time with conscious effort.
+Working is the process of completing the tasks that I have planned.

 I prepare and eat a meal, clean up, say a prayer, and then get to work.
 I repeat this three times a day.